Glendale Premarital Agreements ATTORNEY

 • What counts as separate and marital property

-• Defining how property will be divided after divorce
+• Defining how property will be divided in the event of a divorce

 • How income, debt, and bank accounts will be managed